-CCOW A standard defining the use of a technique called "context management," providing the clinician with a unified view on information held in separate and disparate healthcare applications that information nerd in separate and disparate neartheare ap refer to the same patient, encounter or user.
+CCOW A standard defining the use of a technique called "context management," providing the clinician with a unified view on information held in separate and disparate healthcare applications that refer to the same patient, encounter or user.

 Formerly Clinical Context Object Workgroup, now known as the CCOW Technical Committee.
 CCOW is an end-user-focused standard that complements HL7's traditional emphasis on data interchange and enterprise workflow.
 Using a technique known as context management, the clinical user's experience is one of interacting with a single system, when in fact he or she may be using multiple, independent applications from many different systems, each via its native user interface.
-By synchronizing and coordinating applications so that they automatically follow the user's context, the CCOW healthcare standards basis for addressing HIPAA requirements.
-For example, CCOW enables the deployment of highly secure single signon solutions.

-Standard serves as the basis for ensuring secure and consistent access to patient information from heterogeneous sources.
+By synchronizing and coordinating applications so that they automatically follow the user's context, the CCOW Standard serves as the basis for ensuring secure and consistent access to patient information from heterogeneous sources.
 The benefits include applications that are easier to use, increased utilization of electronically available information, and an increase in patient safety.
-Further, CCOW support for secure context management provides a may be set by a command-line argument to the JVM or via an environment variable.